Hassel Smith: Post-graduate activity

 On leaving the School of Fine Arts in the late 1930s Smith began to paint professionally, "largely under the spell of the post-Impressionists", working outdoors during both day and night in San Francisco and in the Bay Area.
 He and other artists with whom he was associated continued to attend night schools both at the CSFA and WPA art classes but they had few prospects of selling their paintings.
 Smith shared a "magnificent" studio at 727 Montgomery Street with a fellow artist from Sterne's class who he reckoned to be a "star performer", Jack Wilkinson.
 The studio had been a well-known location for artists since the late 1800s.
 Along with other San Francisco painters Smith showed and sold some of his work at the Iron Pot Restaurant at 639 Montgomery Street.

-Short of money, Smith took paid work with the California State Relief Administration and after an in-service training course of only two weeks found himself helping as a case worker with derelict and alcoholic men on the so-called Skid Row in the Tenderloin district of San Francisco.
+Short of money, Smith took paid work with the California State Relief Administration.
+After an in-service training course of only two weeks he found himself helping as a case worker with derelict and alcoholic men on the so-called Skid Row in the Tenderloin district of San Francisco.
 Coming from his "well-to-do" financial background he found the task "shattering".
 Partly as a result of this experience he became active in left-wing politics.

-In October 1940, in reaction to World War II in Europe, the United States began the first peacetime conscription which required the registration of all men between 21 and 35.
+In October 1940, in reaction to World War II in Europe, the United States began the first peacetime conscription.
+It required the registration of all men between 21 and 35.
 Smith's number came up on the first day the draft was instituted.
-He registered as a conscientious objector but his physical examination classified him as 4-F, deeming him to be unfit for military service, so his conscientious objection petition was not ruled upon.
+He registered as a conscientious objector but his physical examination classified him as 4-F, deeming him to be unfit for military service.
+As a result his conscientious objection petition was not ruled upon.

 While working in the Tenderloin district, Smith continued to paint and in 1941 he held a group exhibition with Lloyd Wulf at the San Francisco Museum of Art.
 In the same year Smith won an Abraham Rosenberg Foundation Traveling Fellowship for independent study, worth $750.
-With this award (worth some $16,000 in 2025), Smith ceased working on skid row and with a fellow artist from the CSFA, Richard Hackett, moved to paint in the Mother Lode region in the Sierra Nevada of California.
+With this award (worth some $16,000 in 2025), Smith ceased working on skid row and with a fellow artist from the CSFA, Richard Hackett, moved to paint in the Mother lode region in the Sierra Nevada of California.
 There they stayed mostly in Angel's Camp, Columbia and Mokulumne Hill.
 Smith's work there until the end of 1941 was generally made en plein air (outdoors) painting landscapes, though here he also did his first figurative painting.
 "With Richard Hackett," Smith much later recalled, "I painted out of doors very much in the spirit of the great peasant painters, Van Gogh, Cézanne, Pissaro, and in a countryside very like in climate and appearance that of the South of France."